IntentSoftware/docs/articles/how-to-guides/create-an-application-template/create-an-application-template.md

 ![Create App Template Package](images/create-app-templates-package.png)

-Upon creation, you will notice that the package is highlighted in red.
-This is to prompt you to complete the following fields:
+If you find that the package is highlighted in red, click on it and complete the following fields:

 ![Application Template Package Settings](images/app-template-pacakge-settings.png)